brentoboy/yi-jing/shuo-gua.md

 # Shuo Gua
-*Ancient Commentary / description of the Yi-Jing*
+*Ancient Commentary / Explaination of the Trigrams*
 <br />
 <br />